uwaiseibna2/GAP/README.md

 # Example Application of GAP

 Commands to run the three GAP functions are discussed here.
 Sample commands are provided for each function alongside explanations for alignment-only and tree-features-based approaches.
 The `phylogeny.txt` file under the `data-raw` directory contains a sample Newick formatted tree that can be followed while specifying the user-defined phylogeny.
+To use the phylogeny features used in GAP analysis, replace the path to phylogeny features with the term `default`; in the following commands, `data-raw/phylogeny.txt` can be replaced by `default` to use these precomputed phylogeny features.

 ## PredictSpecies
 **Sample Commands**: